OneBrainDev/platform/README.md

 ## Actions and Services

 In this context a `Service` is really what laravel calls a Job.
 The service can either `dispatch` or `handle` or `defer` the service.
 Handle means it will execute now dispatch will add to a queue, and defer will handle after the request goes to the browser but in the same context.

+## Multitenant Multidatabase Concepts in Action

+Platform is a multtenant/multidatabase system and that comes with a bunch of challanges.